j4mie/django-spurl/README.md

 **Spurl** is a Django template library for manipulating URLs.
 It's built on top of Zachary Voase's excellent [urlobject](https://github.com/zacharyvoase/urlobject/).

-**Spurl is currently in alpha and is probably not ready for production use**.

 ## Changelog

 #### 0.5